Third Way (UK organisation): Ideology

 a think-tank dedicated to creating a society based on Justice, Community and Individual freedom against one that is based on Greed, Globalisation and Tyranny.

 Third Way stands against all forms of social injustice, racism and religious bigotry.
 Third Way is for everyone.
 We promote positive ideas and apart from this website also publish printed material.
 We advocate Direct Democracy along Swiss lines using referenda and citizens’ initiatives.

 We support small business and co-operative ownership.

+The former Northern Ireland wing of the party, Ulster Third Way (U3W) advocated for Northern Irish independence from both the UK and Republic of Ireland before its dissolution in 2005.
+U3W also supported the re-establishment of the Confederate States of America and neo-confederatism, although it is not clear if this opinion was shared with the rest of the Third Way.